 After Ms. Elauf filed a discrimination complaint with the EEOC, the EEOC decided to sue Abercrombie & Fitch on Ms. Elauf's behalf for violation of Title VII, alleging that Abercrombie & Fitch failed to provide Ms. Elauf with religious accommodation.
 The district court granted the EEOC's motion for partial summary judgment on liability (798 F.Supp.2d.
 1272 (N.D.OK.
 2011)).
 The district court later awarded Ms. Elauf $20,000 in damages.
 Abercrombie & Fitch appealed to the U.S. Court of Appeals for the 10th Circuit.

-The 10th Circuit reversed, issuing summary judgment in favor of Abercrombie & Kent (731 F.3d 1106 (10th Cir.
+The 10th Circuit reversed, issuing summary judgment in favor of Abercrombie & Fitch (731 F.3d 1106 (10th Cir.
 2013)).
-The 10th Circuit held that Abercrombie & Kent was not obligated to provide Ms. Elauf any religious accommodation absent actual knowledge that she would need a reasonable accommodation.
+The 10th Circuit held that Abercrombie & Fitch was not obligated to provide Ms. Elauf any religious accommodation absent actual knowledge that she would need a reasonable accommodation.
 The EEOC then appealed to the Supreme Court.